-A classic trekking programme—which you’ll see on offer in both Chiang Rai and Tha Ton agencies and guesthouses - then involves: boat transfer to Ruam Mit Karen village, elephant riding and hike to Yafu, a Lahu hill-top village, with an overnight stay in a homestay.
-A second night can be added with a hike to an Akha village making a 3 day, 2 night itinerary.
-The 2 day version is available for 2,000 baht per person including accommodation, meals and transport and the 3 day version at 3,000 but prices vary of course depending upon numbers.
+A classic trekking programme—which you’ll see on offer in both Chiang Rai and Tha Ton agencies and guesthouses—involves boat transfer to Ruam Mit Karen village, elephant ride or trek to Yafu—a hill-top Lahu village—with an overnight stay in a homestay.
+A second night can be added by extending the hike to the less-visited Akha village of Aye, making for a 3 day, 2-night itinerary.
+The 2-day version is available for 2,000 baht to 2,500 baht per person including accommodation, meals and transport and the 3-day version at between 3,000 baht and 4,000 but prices vary depending upon numbers.

-PDA Tours 620 Thanalai Rd.
+PDA Tours: 620/25 Thanalai Rd.
 T: (053) 740 088 http://www.pdacr.org